mahdixser/SXBans/README.md

 Built by **XserGod** and the **SX Team**.
 Thanks to everyone running this on their server and reporting back what broke.

+## Note
+Proxy Plugins For SXBans Will Soon
 ---

 <div align="center">